Saturation (Urge Overkill album)

 Saturation is the fourth album by American alternative rock group Urge Overkill, released in 1993 and produced by the Butcher Bros.
 Saturation was Urge Overkill's debut on Geffen Records, and a deliberate attempt at a hit record.
 The label released "Sister Havana" and "Positive Bleeding" as singles in the US and Europe.
 "Sister Havana" charted highly on both the modern rock and mainstream rock charts, peaking at numbers 6 and 10, respectively, while "Positive Bleeding" became a minor rock radio hit.
 As of 2013, Saturation has sold 277,000 copies in the US, according to Nielsen Soundscan.

 On release, Saturation was met with critical acclaim.
 It was praised by critics for its musical variety, surreal lyrical themes, and unusual and timeless sound and production style.
 The album is also notable for the fact that Nash Kato – rather than King Roeser, the band's usual de facto lead vocalist – sings lead on almost the entire album.
 The two would split frontman duties on their next album Exit the Dragon and their 2011 comeback Rock & Roll Submarine.

 At the end of "Erica Kane", a piece of dialogue by McGarrett from Hawaii Five-O is played before the music starts.
 The quote is from Season 5, Episode 6, titled "Fools Die Twice".

-The graphic art for the album cover is an artistic depiction of the Houston, Texas city skyline.
+The graphic art for the album cover by Robert Fisher is an artistic depiction of the Houston, Texas city skyline.